webshotarchive/github-action/README.md

           projectId: ${{secrets.PROJECT_ID}}
 ```

-Or to just upload images to Webshot Archive and skip comments you may disable
+Or to just upload images to Webshot Archive and skip comments (and not install
-comments with `comment: false`:
+the Github App) you may disable comments with `comment: false`:

 ```yaml
    - name: WebshotArchive Action